bat/bat/INSTALL.md

 #### Note

-For the interface to RooFit/RooStats, a ROOT version 5.27/04 or later is necessary and ROOT has to be compiled with MathMore enabled.
+For the interface to RooFit/RooStats, a ROOT version 5.27/04 or later is necessary and ROOT must be compiled with support for MathMore, which in turn relies on the GNU scientific library (GSL).

 ### Optional: Cuba

-Cuba is a library containing general purpose multidimensional integration algorithms.
+Cuba is a library containing general-purpose multidimensional integration algorithms.
 It can be obtained from http://www.feynarts.de/cuba/.
-BAT is compatible with Cuba versions 3.3 through least 4.2.
+BAT is compatible with Cuba versions 3.3 through at least 4.2.

 Cuba is not necessary to run BAT.
 We recommend it for model comparison where expensive integrals are needed.
 Cuba provides integration routines tuned for performance, which are useful for integration in problems with not too many dimensions (~10).
-By default, Cuba will evaluate in parallel and take all idle cores; the number of cores can be set through the environment variable.
+By default, Cuba will evaluate in parallel and take all idle cores; the number of cores can be set through an environment variable.
 For a single core, set

     CUBACORES=1